 Use the format and punctuation shown in these examples:

 The University has a site licence for EndNote which covers installation on personal computers.
 Go to the DTS Self-Service Portal to get the software.
-Note that you will need to have the full version of Office installed before installing EndNote so that the EndNote toolbar can be added to Word (it is also possible to use it with the online version of Word if you have set up the 'Sync' option).
-You can install Office by logging in to office.com with your University credentials and clicking on 'Install Office' in the top right of the screen.
+Note that you will need to have the full version of Office installed before installing EndNote so that the EndNote toolbar can be added to Word (it will not work with the online version of Word).
+You can install Office by logging in to Microsoft 365 Copilot with your University credentials, go to 'Apps' and click on 'Install Apps' in the top right of the screen.

-Make sure you save your EndNote library file to the hard drive of your computer not iCloud or OneDrive, or to a location which is being automatically backed up to the cloud.
+When you have installed the software and create your library file.
+Make sure you save the file to the hard drive of your computer not iCloud or OneDrive, or to a location which is being automatically backed up to the cloud.
 The Applications area on a Mac, or the Program Files area on a Windows computer should be okay.

 Important note for Mac users: If you are Mac user please be aware that once you have installed EndNote it won’t be obvious it is open as it won’t fill the screen until you create a file.
 Look for the EndNote toolbar across the top of your screen and click ‘File’ then ‘New’ to create a file.
 It will then fill your screen.